-- ERCF Risk Appetite is based on self-imposed constraints that define the level of risk the Bank is willing to take in pursuit of the Bank's business activities.
-It articulates the drivers for taking, accepting or avoiding certain types of risks, products or exposures. - The bank-wide ERCF Risk Taxonomy contains a comprehensive catalogue of inherent non-financial operational risks arising as a consequence of the Bank's activities and forms an integral part of the bank's Global Risk Taxonomy. - ERCF Key Controls Internal controls are defined as a specific set of activities designed to meet an objective.
+- Approving NFRF Metrics and any changes thereof; overseeing remediation plans resulting from threshold breaches - Approving specific operational risk capital, loss projection and stress testing results - Reviewing results of RCSAs. - Escalating and reporting non-financial risks to other relevant senior management or committees as appropriate - Non-Financial Risk Appetite is based on self-imposed constraints that define the level of risk the Bank is willing to take in pursuit of the Bank's business activities.
+It articulates the drivers for taking, accepting or avoiding certain types of risks, products or exposures. - The bank-wide Non-Financial Risk Register contains a comprehensive catalogue of inherent non-financial operational risks arising as a consequence of the Bank's activities and forms an integral part of the bank's Global Risk Taxonomy. - Key Controls Internal controls are defined as a specific set of activities designed to meet an objective.
 A control may exist within a designated function or activity in a process.
-Effective controls must be implemented to detect, prevent and mitigate risks. - ERCF Metrics are composed of Risk Indicators and Control Indicators.
+Effective controls must be implemented to detect, prevent and mitigate risks. - Metrics are composed of Risk Indicators and Control Indicators.
 A Risk Indicator provides information on the level of exposure to a risk at a particular point in time.
-A Control Indicator assesses and monitors the effectiveness - Internal operational incident data provides meaningful information for assessing a bank's exposure to operational risk and the effectiveness of internal controls.
+A Control Indicator assesses and monitors the effectiveness. - Internal operational incidents are those operational risk incidents that impact Credit Suisse and occurred within the bank or a Credit Suisse third party / outsourcing location.
+Internal operational incident data provides meaningful information for assessing a bank's exposure to operational risk and the effectiveness of internal controls.
 Analysis of loss events provides insight into the causes of operational risk losses and information on whether control failures are isolated or systematic. - External operational risk incidents are those operational risk incidents that impact a financial institution other than Credit Suisse.

-- ERCF RCSA are a systematic and regular business process aimed at reviewing specific inherent non-financial risks that Business Divisions and Corporate Functions are exposed to, as well as an assessment of the control landscape that is in place to mitigate these risks. - ERCF Stress Testing, Scenarios and Capital Modelling. - Stress Testing is the process where a number of defined economic scenarios are evaluated to determine the impact they would have on the Bank's financial position. - Reverse Stress Testing (RST) is a complementary tool to existing processes that allows the business to assume a known adverse outcome of an identified risk, such as very large operational risk loss, and then deduce the circumstances that could lead to such an outcome. - Scenarios provide a structured approach for the assessment and parameterization of potential risk events. - Capital Modelling refer to Table DF 2: Capital adequacy - Top ERCF Risks are defined as most significant residual risks that require direct executive level management oversight to avoid occurrence or prevent re-occurrence of: - Significant losses - Significant regulatory scrutiny, enforcement or legal action - Substantial damage to the Bank's reputation or franchise - Significant unmitigated risk in excess of Risk Appetite - Material operational control breaches - ERCF Issue & Action Management An issue is a gap or weaknesses in a control or procedure, which requires action(s) to mitigate the risk to an acceptable level and must be managed in accordance with the requirements set forth in the Operational Risk Responses Framework. - ERCF Change Assessments - an non -financial risk assessment must be conducted for Major Change Initiatives with respect to their potential impact on the Bank's operational risk profile. - Non-Financial Risk Reporting to ensure appropriate ownership, prioritization and focus on operational risk issues from assessment through to mitigation, non-financial risk reports are produced throughout the Bank on a regular basis.
+External operational risk incidents collated from publically available sources where high-quality information is available are used to conduct "lessons learnt" in order to understand drivers and potential vulnerabilities that Credit Suisse may have so that the bank may address mitigating actions. - RCSA and CRA are systematic and regular business processes aimed at reviewing specific inherent non-financial/ compliance risks that Business Divisions and Corporate Functions are exposed to, as well as an assessment of the control landscape that is in place to mitigate these risks.

+Stress Testing, Scenarios and Capital Modelling.

+- Stress Testing is the process where a number of defined economic scenarios are evaluated to determine the impact they would have on the Bank's financial position. - Reverse Stress Testing (RST) is a complementary tool to existing processes that allows the business to assume a known adverse outcome of an identified risk, such as very large operational risk loss, and then deduce the circumstances that could lead to such an outcome. - Scenarios provide a structured approach for the assessment and parameterization of potential risk events. - Capital Modelling refer to Table DF 2: Capital adequacy - Key Non-financial Risks (KNFR's) are defined as most significant residual risks that require direct executive level management oversight to avoid occurrence or prevent re-occurrence of: - Significant losses - Significant regulatory scrutiny, enforcement or legal action

+- Substantial damage to the Bank's reputation or franchise - Significant unmitigated risk in excess of Risk Appetite - Material operational control breaches - Issue & Action Management An issue is a gap or weaknesses in a control or procedure, which requires action(s) to mitigate the risk to an acceptable level affecting the Bank's ability to adhere to laws, rules, regulations, policies or accepted market standards.